bob123456678/TrainControl/Readme.md

 ## Changelog

+* v2.0.13 [Beta]
+    - Within the Tools tab, added a button to view the locomotive database

 * v2.0.12 [1/4/24]
     - In autonomous operation, added a setting to skip turning on the functions on departure (e.g., useful if you want to run with no sound)
     - Added right-click options to copy and paste entire pages of keyboard mappings